MicrosoftDocs/power-platform/power-platform/admin/diagnose-user-access.md

    > ![Run diagnostics results](media/run-diagnostics-results.png "Run diagnostics results")

 > [!NOTE]
-> The action of running/re-running diagnostics will force the user information in Azure Active Directory to sync (synchronize) to the environment’s Common Data Service database to provide up-to-date status on the user’s properties.
+> The action of running/re-running diagnostics will force the user information in Azure Active Directory to synchronize to the environment’s Common Data Service database to provide up-to-date status on the user’s properties.
 If the diagnostic run does not eliminate the root cause of a user access issue, please provide the results of the diagnostic run in the support ticket you create as this will greatly help Microsoft support engineers to resolve your issue faster.

 ## Known issue